Joe Biden: Second term (2013–2017)

 Biden was inaugurated to a second term on January 20, 2013, at a small ceremony at Number One Observatory Circle, his official residence, with Justice Sonia Sotomayor presiding (a public ceremony took place on January 21).
 He played little part in discussions that led to the October 2013 passage of the Continuing Appropriations Act, 2014, which resolved the federal government shutdown of 2013 and the debt-ceiling crisis of 2013.
 Senate Majority Leader Harry Reid and other Democratic leaders cut him out of direct talks with Congress, feeling Biden had given too much away during previous negotiations.

 Biden's Violence Against Women Act was reauthorized again in 2013.
 The act led to related developments, such as the White House Council on Women and Girls, begun in the first term, as well as the White House Task Force to Protect Students from Sexual Assault, begun in January 2014 with Biden and Valerie Jarrett as co-chairs.
 He talked about sexual violence while introducing Lady Gaga at the 88th Academy Awards in 2016, receiving a standing ovation from the audience.

-Biden receiving the Presidential Medal of Freedom on January 12, 2017, four years prior to his presidential inauguration in 2021, the first U.S. president to do so.

-Biden favored arming Syria's rebel fighters.
+In 2013, Biden favored arming Syria's rebel fighters in Operation Timber Sycamore.
 As the ISIL insurgency in Iraq intensified in 2014, renewed attention was paid to the Biden-Gelb Iraqi federalization plan of 2006, with some observers suggesting Biden had been right all along.
 He had close relationships with several Latin American leaders and visited the region 16 times during his vice presidency, the most of any president or vice president.
 In August 2016, Biden visited Serbia, where he met with the Serbian Prime Minister Aleksandar Vučić and expressed condolences for civilian victims of the bombing campaign during the Kosovo War.
 Biden never cast a tie-breaking vote in the Senate, making him the longest-serving vice president with this distinction.

 During his second term, Biden was often said to be preparing for a bid for the 2016 Democratic presidential nomination.
 With his family, friends, and donors encouraging him in mid-2015 to enter the race, and with Hillary Clinton's favorability ratings in decline at that time, Biden was reported to be seriously considering the prospect and a "Draft Biden 2016" Political action committee (PAC) was established.
-During 2015, Biden was uncertain about running, particularly due to the recent death of his son Beau, before ultimately announcing his decision not to run that October.
+During 2015, Biden was uncertain about running, particularly due to the recent death of his son Beau, before announcing his decision not to run that October.